 ➲ Why is my pastry soggy on the bottom?

-This usually happens when your potato filled pastry filling is too hot or too moist.
-Always cool the filling and don’t overload.
-Baking on a preheated tray or using an air fryer helps crisp the bottom.
+This usually happens when the potato-filled pastry has a filling that’s too hot or too wet.
+Always allow the filling to cool before assembling and avoid overloading the pastry.
+Baking on a preheated tray or using an air fryer can also help achieve a crisp, golden bottom.

-A well-made potato filled pastry hits the sweet spot between comfort food and real-life practicality.
-It’s simple, flexible, and deeply satisfying — whether you’re cooking for yourself, your family, or guests.
-The flaky crust, seasoned potato filling, and easy process make it a go-to in my kitchen.
+A well-made potato-filled pastry strikes the perfect balance between comfort food and everyday practicality.
+It’s simple, adaptable, and incredibly satisfying—whether you’re cooking for yourself, your family, or entertaining guests.
+The combination of a flaky, golden crust and a flavorful, seasoned potato filling makes it a reliable favorite, while the straightforward process keeps it stress-free and approachable, turning it into a go-to recipe in my kitchen.

 If you liked this, you might also enjoy: